 Keep scrolling to check out the top 10 ranked colleges and universities in the Rocky Mountains area for Animal Science majors.
 Our ranking methodology includes variables such as overall quality, program accreditation, typical earnings of graduates, and more.

 Every student who is interested in Animal Science needs to take a look at Colorado State University - Fort Collins.
 In addition to its bachelor's programs, Colorado State University - Fort Collins offers graduate degrees in Animal Science.
-This school is one of the largest schools in Colorado.
+Fort Collins, Colorado is an appropriate location for learners who appreciate the active city life.

 Every student who is interested in Animal Science needs to look into University of Wyoming.
 University of Wyoming offers graduate degrees in animal science for those interested in an advanced degree.
 Students who enjoy a more slow-paced life will appreciate University of Wyoming's location in the small town of Laramie, Wyoming.